25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

   - Automatically
   - Using Infrastructure as Code
   - Leveraging the best AWS components!
-- Our applications are deployed, and our users don’t care how we did it...
+- Our applications are deployed, and our users don't care how we did it...
 - Our users only care that the application is working!
   - Application latency: will it increase over time?
   - Application outages: customer experience should not be degraded